 For more information about The Gottman Method Couples Therapy, click here

-CBT is an evidence based intervention that helps clients to identify and change the maladaptive and destructive thought patterns that have a negative influence on their behaviours and emotions.
+CBT is an evidence based intervention that helps clients to identify and change the unhelpful and destructive thought patterns that have a negative influence on their behaviours and emotions.
+This intervention is often used to help clients with anxiety, depression and low-self esteem.

 Early attachment experiences with our primary caregivers shape the adults that we become.
 The goal of attachment-based psychotherapy is to address the limiting effects of negative early attachment experiences and to strengthen the capacity for secure relationships.